hakanensari/vacuum/README.md

 [![Build Status][1]][2]

-Vacuum is a light-weight Ruby wrapper to the
-[Amazon Product Advertising API][4].
+Vacuum is a fast, light-weight Ruby wrapper to the [Amazon Product Advertising API][4].

 ![vacuum][3]